The Ultimate Guide to Choosing the Best Profile Picture for LinkedIn

 When On Location Makes Sense

-On location headshots NYC make sense when you have a larger team, a leadership offsite, a press day, or simply no time to send 60 people to Times Square.
-We bring the studio to you.
+On location headshots NYC make sense when there is a larger team, a leadership offsite, a press day, or simply no time to send many people to Times Square.
+The studio brings the setup to you.

 Pre-Shoot Scouting

-Before the shoot, we pre-scout or virtually scout your office space or event venue.
-We look for a 10x15 foot corner with power outlets and low foot traffic.
-That becomes your temporary headshot setup for the day.
+Before the shoot, the office space or event venue is pre-scouted or virtually scouted.
+A 10x15 foot corner with power outlets and low foot traffic is selected.
+That becomes the temporary headshot setup for the day.

 Mobile Studio Setup

-We arrive with a mobile studio kit: backgrounds, professional lighting, a laptop for tethering, and sometimes a stool or posing table if the office furniture is not ideal.
-The goal is to create the same controlled environment we have in Times Square, just in your building.
+Arrival is with a mobile studio kit: backgrounds, professional lighting, a laptop for tethering, and sometimes a stool or posing table if the office furniture is not ideal.
+The goal is to create the same controlled environment as in Times Square, just in your building.

 Example Schedule